 Grooming And Maintenance

-Schefflera are not the kind of plant you can leave alone for a long period of time without it becoming leggy.
+Schefflera is not the kind of plant you can leave alone for a long period of time without it becoming leggy.

 There’s a bit of a trick to pruning, as you will need to plan ahead and prune differently based on whether it has one or several stems to get the look you want.